 So far everyone involved in this has been singing from the same hymn sheet, espousing its virtues, with no mention of potential problems.
 But, now a few industry people are starting to break ranks and question whether the cloud is right for everyone.
 These views were outlined in a 2016 edition of CRN (the channel magazine).

 Challenges of the Cloud for Small & Large Organizations

 Interestingly, their comments raise questions for organizations at both ends of the spectrum, from SMEs to large organizations.

-The feeling at the small end of the market (less than 200 devices) was that the cost-benefit analysis of the cloud providers was actually being made against older on premise infrastructure.
+The feeling at the small end of the market (less than 200 devices) was that the cost-benefit analysis of the cloud providers was actually being made against older on premises infrastructure.
 Whereas, more modern virtualized servers provide greater flexibility and scalability, that to a large extent negate most of the benefits of moving to the cloud.
 In many cases it would actually be more expensive moving to the cloud than running your own infrastructure.

 It is a similar story for larger enterprises as well.
-Again, the more modern on premise infrastructures and technology are delivering significant cost savings and provide the agility and scalability which are often claimed for cloud-based solutions.
+Again, the more modern on premises infrastructures and technology are delivering significant cost savings and provide the agility and scalability which are often claimed for cloud-based solutions.

 Will the Cloud Support your Competitive Edge?

 One other factor that tends to be overlooked, and impacts organizations at both ends of the scale is flexibility.
 When you move anything to the cloud you have to adapt the way you do things to fit the cloud supplier’s ways of working.